 Introducing Scouts BSA Summer Experience, a new week-long day program at Resolute Base Camp in Bolton, MA.
 You’ll be able to choose traditional Scout activities along with advancement programs and merit badges.
 Scouting skills are taught in a redesigned format for learning using Resolute Base Camp facilities.
 The program is fully supported by trained staff with strict adherence to COVID-19 Protocols.

-Scouts BSA Summer Experience is for boys and girls ages 10-17.
+Scouts BSA Summer Experience is for boys and girls going into grades 6 - 12.
 Campers do not need to be a member of the BSA to attend.
 Campers are able to choose from Scout merit badges or fun area activities.
 Mix and match-you choose!

 We believe every Scout should go to summer camp and options from Mayflower Council help make that possible.
 Scouts BSA Summer Experience is a fresh take on the traditional resident overnight camp.
 The Camps run for one full week Monday – Friday, 9:30am to 4:30pm with extended day options available (see below).
 Summer Experience offers a unique schedule with opportunities to take more merit badges if you want or spend time in other activities.
 Sign up as a member of a Scouts BSA unit or sign up as an individual scout.
 Summer Experience is an exciting new option for Scouts with scheduling conflicts or those looking for new and additional Scouting opportunities.